maxbridges/Jenkins-IBM-Bluemix-Toolchains/README.md

 6. Go to the [IBM Bluemix DevOps](https://console.ng.bluemix.net/devops), select your toolchain and click on DevOps Insights card to view Deployment Risk dashboard.

-## 4. Configure Jenkins jobs to send notifications to tools in your toolchain (e.g., Slack, PagerDuty)
+## 4. (Optional) Configure Jenkins jobs to send notifications to tools in your toolchain (e.g., Slack, PagerDuty)
+If you want your Jenkins jobs to send notifications to Slack or PagerDuty using configuration in your toolchain, follow these steps.

 1. Configure your Jenkins jobs to send notifications to your toolchain by following the instructions in the [Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).